 Proceedings of the conference on Human Nature, Early Experience and the Environment of Evolutionary Adaptedness hosted by Darcia Narvaez and held at Notre Dame in October 2010 (and quickly forgotten)

-The uniform silence and censorship of this information for 40 years is compelling evidence that western medicine, western childhood “experts” and western journalism are all under the control of (at minimum) very questionable people who appear to be satanists based on a wide diversity of evidence.
-The agenda is war, violence and misery for the sake of war, violence and misery.
-Disaster capitalism is just good business.
-Seriously.
-Think about it.
+The uniform silence and censorship of this information for 40 years is compelling evidence that western medicine, western childhood “experts” and western journalism are all under the control of (at minimum) very questionable people http://thoughtcrimeradio.net/2019/04/psychology-today-bans-narvaezs-blogging-on-circumcision/ http://thoughtcrimeradio.net/2018/03/how-the-empires-child-abusers-censored-revolutionary-research-into-causes-of-violence/ who appear to be acting under the disaster capitalism business model as with the Great Ripoff of the 1930’s. http://thoughtcrimeradio.net/2015/02/milton-friedman-on-the-origins-of-the-great-ripoff/ The agenda is war, violence and misery for the sake of war, violence and misery.
+Chaos in the streets reinforces the flow of money and obedience to central authority.
+Social control 101. http://thoughtcrimeradio.net/2011/05/child-rearing-practices-of-distant-ancestors-foster-morality-compassion-in-kids/ http://thoughtcrimeradio.net/2014/02/the-war-on-empathy-love-and-family/

 SUNDAY, OCTOBER 10